FoundersCard Review, Overview & Is It Worth It in 2021?

 - Cathay Pacific Airways Marco Polo Club Silver status trial (Lounge access on Cathay, priority check-in & boarding and more)

-FoundersCard Travel Discounts
+FoundersCard Travel Discounts for 2021

 - Car rental discounts with: Hertz, Avis, Silvercar, Zipcar and Sixt